Laboratory glove box for inert atmosphere processing and chemistry

 Cheap to Run

 The Ossila Glove Box has both a low price tag, and a low operational cost.
-Due to the low ingress rates for moisture and oxygen and the welded stainless steel design of the glove box, the amount of gas required to operate the system is significantly reduced.
+Due to the low ingress rates for moisture and oxygen and the welded stainless steel design of both the main chamber and antechamber, the amount of gas required to operate the system is significantly reduced.
 In our testing, we have observed a leak rate of less than 0.25% volume per hour.
-This increases the time between switching between cylinders when using bottled gas and makes it cheaper to maintain the desired atmosphere for extended periods of time.
+This increases the time between switching between Nitrogen or Argon cylinders when using bottled gas and makes it cheaper to maintain the desired atmosphere for extended periods of time.

-The software also allows you to perform quick regular purges, purge (cycle) the antechamber, and run an automated initial purge procedure.
+The in-built atmosphere control software also allows you to perform quick regular purges, purge (cycle) the antechamber, and run an automated initial purge procedure.

 Glove boxes are one of the most important pieces of equipment for handling and preparation of materials and samples in scientific research.
 Glove boxes isolate the environment where the sample or materials are being handled from the environment that the user is in.